-The SR Group is a global specialist recruitment organisation, headquartered in the UK, which focuses on Legal, Compliance, HR, Tax, Treasury, Marketing and Executive Search disciplines trading under the names Brewer Morris, Carter Murray, Frazer Jones, SR Search and Taylor Root.
+The SR Group is a global specialist recruitment organisation, headquartered in the UK, which focuses on Legal, Risk, Compliance, HR, Tax, Treasury, Marketing and Executive Search disciplines trading under the names Brewer Morris, Carter Murray, Frazer Jones and Taylor Root.
+The Group employs over 350 employees out of 12 offices worldwide and has a global turnover in excess of £45,000,000.

 The group is committed to ensuring compliance with all laws and regulations relevant to our business in all countries where we operate.
 Following the implementation of the Modern Slavery Act 2015, The SR Group is committed to maintaining and enforcing effective systems and controls to ensure modern slavery is not taking place anywhere within our own business or in any of our supply chains.